Odyshape

-Odyshape is the second album by the Raincoats, originally released on 1 June 1981 by Rough Trade.
+Odyshape is the second album by the Raincoats, released on 1 June 1981 by Rough Trade.

 The album was reissued in 1993 by Geffen Records, inspired by Kurt Cobain's public praise for the group.

 Recording

 Stylistically, Odyshape was a radical departure from the band's first album, featuring a diverse range of instruments, such as the shruti box, balophone, shehnai and kalimba, which they picked up at junk shops and markets or brought back from New York after their 1980 tour.
 The band incorporated influences from ethnic field recordings and musicians such as Ornette Coleman, and often swapped instrumental roles to freshen the arrangements.

 Odyshape was recorded after Palmolive, the band's original drummer, had left the group, leaving the band to write without a drummer in mind; later the Raincoats hired Richard Dudanski (P.I.L.), Charles Hayward (This Heat) and Robert Wyatt (Soft Machine) to contribute percussion parts.
 Palmolive's original replacement, Ingrid Weiss, left during the start of the recording of Odyshape.

 The album cover was based on the painting Peasant Woman by Russian artist Kazimir Malevich.